-(a) to avail of pre-shipment credit in rupees and then the postshipment credit either in rupees or foreign currency under EBR Scheme.
+(a) to avail of pre-shipment credit in rupees and then the postshipment credit either in rupees or discounting/ rediscounting of export bills under EBR Scheme mentioned in paragraph 2.2.

-(b) to avail of pre-shipment credit in foreign currency and discount/rediscounting of the export bills in
+(b) to avail of pre-shipment credit in foreign currency and discount/rediscounting of the export bills in foreign currency under EBR Scheme.